 Parents are encouraged to participate as their schedules allow.
 Communication between staff and families about what a child does here, and at home, is essential.
 We try to form a partnership with families so we can understand and meet the needs of each individual child.

 Stepping Stones opened its doors on February 1, 1992 under the ownership and direction of Adelaide Queeney.
 Adelaide served as Director for fifteen years and continues to oversee the program as retired director.
-Patricia Bakutis, the current Director, has been with Stepping Stones for three years and has been in the Early Childhood Education field for over 35 years.
+Patricia Bakutis, the current Director, has been with Stepping Stones for four years and has been in the Early Childhood Education field for over 35 years.